When can UAE residents catch a glimpse of the daytime Arietids meteor shower?

 Property Finder research shows that mixed-use communities with facilities planned around metro connectivity are preferred by end users

-“It’s one of the strongest meteor showers but also a daytime one peaking around 7 June.
+“It’s one of the strongest meteor showers but a daytime one, peaking around June 7.
 This means the bright sunlight makes viewing most meteors difficult," said Sarath Raj, Project Director – Amity Dubai Satellite Ground Station and AmiSat, Amity University Dubai.

 "The Arietids shower originates from a point in the constellation Aries, but because it's a daytime shower, the radiant sits very close to the sun in the sky,” he added.